 |Title:||Associate Head Coach|

-Entering his sixth season as the assistant coach of the Tornado men’s basketball team, Nick Pasqua is building a name for himself as one of the region’s up-and-coming assistant basketball coaches.
+Entering his seventh season as the assistant coach of the Tornado men’s basketball team, Nick Pasqua is building a name for himself as one of the region’s up-and-coming assistant basketball coaches.
 After spending four years wearing a King basketball uniform as a player, he patrols the sidelines for both the varsity and junior varsity teams helping build young men that are strong on the court and serve as strong representations of his alma mater.

-Pasqua help guide the Tornado to a 19-8 overall record while posting a 14-6 mark in Conference Carolinas play in 2012-13.
+Pasqua helped guide the Tornado to a 19-8 overall record while posting a 14-6 mark in Conference Carolinas play in 2012-13.
 Their conference mark landed the Tornado just one game out of first place in their second year in the league.
 The Tornado also posted a 3-0 record against the NCAA Southeast Region finalists, Barton College and USC-Aiken.

 In 2011-12, Pasqua helped lead the Tornado to a Conference Carolinas regular season championship in its first year as a league member.
 Behind a 23-8 overall and 14-2 conference record, the Tornado became the first nationally-ranked team in school history since becoming a NCAA Division II institution, reaching No. 25 in the country in the Jan.
 31 NABC Coaches’ Poll.
 He watched as the team earned an at-large berth into the 2011-12 NCAA Tournament, put two players on the All-Conference team, and had one represented on the All-Southeast Region Team.
 Supporting the philosophy his former head coach and current boss implemented, the Tornado finished No. 1 in the country in three-point field goals per game, averaging 11.0 per contest.

 He currently assists in all aspects of the daily operations of the men’s basketball program as well as helping in the area of player improvement.